 Limited edition products

-Releasing special and limited edition products to commemorate the Chinese New Year are one of the best strategies to leave a print on your customers’ minds.
+Releasing special and limited edition products or bundling the product to commemorate the Chinese New Year is one of the best strategies to leave a print on your customers’ minds.

 These products are usually presented in colours such as gold and red, or incorporated with the zodiac animal of the year.

-It builds a sense of excitement and exclusivity for customers to buy them, especially during Chinese New Year as they can convey to the theme of it.
+These strategies are able to build a sense of excitement and exclusivity for customers to buy them, especially during Chinese New Year as they can convey the theme of it.

 Alright, we’ve come to an end to this auspicious post!
-Those are the overall tips of what our “Feng Shui” masters whispered to us.
+Those are the overall tips of what our “Feng Shui” masters whispered to us on how to attract customers to your business.

 We hope this article has helped you clear the clouds and given you some insights to execute your Chinese New Year campaign.